Nordix/xcluster-cni/README.md

 and ipv6 individually.
 So the same mask must be used.
 This will be fixed in k8s dual-stack phase 3.
 But beside beeing a bit odd, it works.

-With the setting above K8s will allocate address ranges (CIDR) for all nodes;
+With the setting above K8s will allocate address ranges (CIDRs) for all nodes;

 ```